 Perth based physiotherapist Jo Milios set up a not-for-profit exercise group for men with prostate cancer and is a campaigner for men’s health.

-Things you really need to consider before deciding to study physiotherapy
+Things you really need to consider before deciding on a career in physiotherapy

-Competitition to work with elite athletes – Many young people will become interested in physiotherapy as a career as they dream of working with elite athletes.
+Many young people will become interested in physiotherapy as a career as they dream of working with elite athletes.
 While this is definitely possible, there is a lot of competition for these positions.
-The Head Physiotherapist for the Australian Olympic Team for the London 2012 Games gives her tips here.

 What do physiotherapists do and where do they work?